2Fake/devolo_home_control_api/README.md

 * websocket_client 0.57.0
 * zeroconf 0.24.4

 Other versions and even other operating systems might work.
 Feel free to tell us about your experience.
+If you want to run our unit tests, you also need

+* pytest 4.5.0
+* pytest-mock 1.11.2

 ## Versioning
 In our versioning we follow [Semantic Versioning](https://semver.org/).